aktalgat/store-java/README.md

 # Test project Store
 Store project backend in Java using Spring Boot.
-For storing products used yml file.
-For checkout transaction used H2 embedded database.
+For storing products and checkout transaction used H2 embedded database.

 ### To run project in developer mode